rodolfoag/app/README.md

 App.js
 ======

-Javascript Module Pattern implementation to organize your code and execution flow using Namespaces.
+Module Pattern implementation to organize your javascript code and execution flow using Namespaces.

 ## The Problem